overture-stack/genomic-data-playground/README.md

 #### <a name="configure-index-exclusion-rules"></a>Configuring Exclusion Rules in Maestro
 In certain scenarios, some entities need to be excluded from indexing.
-There are 6 types of entities which `maestro` can be exclude by id:
+There are 6 types of entities which `maestro` can exclude by id:
 - study
 - analysis
 - donor